ayiemba/MpesaLib/README.md

 * *Users of MpesaLib should ensure they handle token expriration in their code.
 A quick solution would be to put the semaphore in a try/catch/finally block as documented in [this question](https://stackoverflow.com/questions/49304326/refresh-token-using-static-httpclient) from stackoverflow.*

-## HOW TO USE - ASP.NET Core Web Application
+## 1. HOW TO USE In an ASP.NET Core Web Application

 * Run `Install-Package MpesaLib -Version 1.0.8` in Package Manager Console or go to Manage Nuget Packages, Search and install MpesaLib
 * Inject Mpesa API Clients in Startup.cs